patrickalbert/shakesearch/README.md

 1. Fork this repository and send us a link to your fork after pushing your changes.
 2. Render (render.com) hosting, the application deploys cleanly from a public url.
 3. In your submission, share with us what changes you made and how you would prioritize changes if you had more time.

+## Improvements
+- highlight matches
+- number matches
+- display the work where the match was found
+- case insensitive
+- multiple words
+- misspellings?